CALL ACE 954-953-5861

 If you sustained injuries in a pedestrian accident in Plantation, you need a results-driven and knowledgeable lawyer who can protect your rights and secure maximum compensation on your behalf.

-Our Plantation pedestrian accident attorneys at Feingold & Posner Accident Injury Lawyers have over 25 years of combined legal experience.
+Our Plantation pedestrian accident attorneys at Feingold, Posner & Draizin Accident Lawyers have over 25 years of combined legal experience.
 We are committed to securing the most favorable outcome for people who suffered serious injuries and their families.

 If you hire our lawyer to handle your pedestrian accident case, we can help you: